bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 ``serve``
     Start a server to serve the docs open a web browser to display.
-Note that due the the JavaScript files involved, starting a real server is necessary to view many portions of the docs fully.
+Note that due to the JavaScript files involved, starting a real server is necessary to view many portions of the docs fully.

 For example, clean the docs build directory, run the follow command at the